top of page

 the BOBA Project?

-Funded by the National Institutes of Health, the BOBA Project is an online study aiming to learn about the experiences of Asian American teens (12-18 years).
+Funded by the National Institutes of Health and philanthropy, the BOBA Project is an online program aiming to learn about the experiences of Asian American teens (12-18 years).

 In doing so, we:

-• Provide a space for teens and their parents to share their perspectives about being Asian/Asian American.
+• Provide a space for teens and parents to share their perspectives about being Asian/Asian American.

 • Build bonds between family members.